luminarycloud.vis

 Add a filter to the scene.
 Filters not currently supported with geometries and will raise an error if added.

 Hide all far fields surfaces based on simulation parameters.
-Will work if the entity is a simulation.
+Will only work if the entity is a simulation, otherwise it will raise an error.

 Start an interactive display of the scene, when running inside LuminaryCloud’s AI Notebook environment or Jupyter Lab.
 The returned object must be displayed in the notebook to display the interactive visualization.
 This requires that the luminarycloud package was installed with the optional jupyter feature.